FOR EVERYONE (Key terms)

 - Practice Cyberethics – Cyberethics is a code of behavior on the Internet.
 Based on common sense and good judgment, cyberethics also includes obeying laws that apply to online behavior.

-- Good Online Habits — Use your computer wisely creating a regular tendency or practice.
+- Good Online Habits — Using your computer wisely creating a regular tendency or practice.

 - Phishing Scams — Recognize malicious email

 - Financial Safety — Keeping your online accounts safe

 - Use anti-virus and separate anti-spyware software, and keep them up to date.